gogo4ds/pb-interactive-js/EN/04-For-Loop/03-For-Loop.md

 [task-description]
 Write a function, which:

-* Receives days in the current month and salary per day
+* Receives working days in the current month and salary per day
 * Calculates the salary for the month
 * Prints the result on the console
 [/task-description]